- Muslim Girl: A Coming of AgePaperback, 2017

 This course is credit / no credit.
 Because you will not earn a grade, it is an ideal place to practice your writing skills without anxiety.
 As you know, practice of any kind—whether it is for a sport, musical instrument, foreign language, or to master a body of knowledge or particular academic ability, like writing—requires your effort, dedication, and attention.
 If you take this course and the practice it offers you seriously, you will see improvement in your writing abilities.
 To receive credit for this course, you must meet all these requirements:

-- Come to class and conference sessions regularly and on time.
-If unavoidable emergencies interfere with your ability to attend any class or conference session, please consult with me as soon as you can.
-You are responsible for catching up on what you miss due to any absence by getting info from your classmates or talking to me during office hours.
+- Come to class, evening workshops, and conference sessions regularly and on time.
+If unavoidable emergencies interfere with your ability to attend any class or conference session, please consult with me as soon as you can, and plan to meet outside of class to discuss.
+There are no excused absences during the summer course.
+Evening workshop meetings and one-on-one conferences with the instructor are a required part of the class.

 - Thoroughly revise your major assignments between rough and final drafts.
-You cannot receive credit for this course by only writing one draft of major assignments, or by only doing minor revision work.
 You will receive a lot of suggestions for revision—from me and from your peers—to assist you.
-Final versions of papers should be polished and refined.
+Final versions of papers should be comprehensively revised, polished, and refined.

 - Participate actively in class.
 Please prepare ahead for class and be willing to engage in discussion and class activities.

 - Do all of the course readings on time and carefully.
-Come prepared to do in-class writing and discussion for all assigned readings.
-Bring any homework writing printed on paper to class.
-It is all right to come to class confused by a reading but with questions about what you read; this shows me you are engaging with the text, even if you struggled to make sense of it.
+Come prepared to do in-class writing and participate in discussion for all assigned readings.
+It is all right to come to class with questions about what you read; this shows me you are engaging with the text, even if you struggled to make sense of it.

 Course Writing Assignments